What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Number of Exercise Sessions per Day

 Although it is essential to provide regular exercise, it is equally important to avoid excessive strain on your puppy's developing body.
 Aim for two to three exercise sessions throughout the day, allowing them time to rest and recover in between.
-Splitting exercise sessions into smaller increments promotes better energy management and avoids pushing your puppy beyond their limits.
+Splitting exercise sessions into smaller increments promotes better energy and avoids pushing your puppy beyond their limits.

 Types of Exercise